-Basic earnings per share is calculated using the weighted average number of shares outstanding during the period.
-Diluted earnings per share is computed using the weighted average number of common and potential common shares outstanding during the period, if dilutive.
+Basic earnings per share is calculated using the weighted average number of shares outstanding during the year.
+Diluted earnings per share is computed using the weighted average number of common and potential common shares outstanding during the year, if dilutive.